bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="2.12 Tab Styling and Colors." />
 </p>

-Now we&apos;re ready to start with writing our script to make our tabbed interface function.
+<p>Now we&apos;re ready to start with writing our script to make our tabbed
+interface function.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 224. link to jquery library (132) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">